-One of just 269 master sommeliers worldwide, and one of just 28 women to be given the distinction, Alpana Singh became the youngest woman ever to pass the final level of the master sommelier exam at age 26.
+Alpana Singh beat the odds and achieved her goal of becoming a Master Sommelier at the age of 26, the youngest woman and the only South Asian in the world ever to do so.
 Born and raised in Monterey, California, Alpana Singh’s strong work ethic and ease with people of all ages stemmed from a youth spent working in her family’s ethnic grocery store.
 Later, while waiting tables in college, Singh fell in love with wine and discovered that it united her varied interests in traveling, history and food.

 Singh shares her inspiring story of rising from the daughter of Fijian immigrants to becoming a successful entrepreneur and television personality all while navigating a male-dominated profession.
 She gives groups a glimpse of the back of the house as she teaches them how to taste wines “blind,” purchase bottles like a professional, and pair with meals for any occasion.

 In December 2012, Singh opened The Boarding House, a wine-driven concept in the River North neighborhood.
-In February of 2015, Singh opened her second restaurant, Seven Lions, on Chicago's iconic Michigan Avenue.
-In 2016, Alpana opened her third restaurant venture, Terra & Vine, in Evanston, Illinois.
+In February of 2015, Singh opened her next restaurant, Seven Lions, on Chicago's iconic Michigan Avenue.
+Her most recent venture, the namesake restaurant, Alpana, opened in Chicago’s Gold Coast in 2022.

 Singh is a member of the Advisory Council for the Illinois Restaurant Association and Choose Chicago where she serves as Treasurer on their Executive Committee.
 She played a significant role in bringing the James Beard Foundation Awards to the city of Chicago in 2015 and is an avid supporter of Deborah's Place, an organization that assists and empowers women facing homelessness.